 List of Disorders

 - Myasthenia gravis: It is the abnormal weakening and rapid fatigue of certain muscles.
 It is due to a breakdown in communication between nerves and muscles.

 - Muscular Dystrophy: This is mostly hereditary.
 It causes progressive weakness and degeneration of skeletal muscle, which controls movement.

 - Tetany: It is caused due to low blood calcium and is characterized by rapid or wild spasms.

 - Arthritis: Inflammation of one or more joints.
-Arthritis leads to limited movement of joints and pain.
+Arthritis leads to the limited movement of joints and pain.

 - Osteoporosis: The chances of contracting this disease increases with age, resulting in reduced bone mass and fragile bones, thus increasing chances of fracture.
 Low levels of estrogen are a common cause.